Ethan-Cort-Meinecke/Meinecke-Github-Assignment/README.md

 Assignment ten was a practice of implementing and playing video files within a web browser.

-These projects can be viewed in a repository that's linked [here](https://github.com/Ethan-Cort-Meinecke/Meinecke-Github-Assignment.git)
+These projects can be viewed in a repository that's linked [here.](https://github.com/Ethan-Cort-Meinecke/Meinecke-Github-Assignment.git)

-This class is available from the University of Wisconsin Whitewater.
-You can view the main site [here](http://www.uww.edu/)
+This class is available at the University of Wisconsin Whitewater.
+You can view the main site [here.](http://www.uww.edu/)